 The complex responsibilities of land management underscore the challenges of collecting data and assessing trends on the state of land.
-Numerous agencies and individuals have responsibilities for managing and protecting land in the United States.
-Responsibilities may include protecting resources associated with land (e.g., timber, minerals) and/or land uses (e.g., wilderness designations, regulatory controls).
+Numerous agencies and individuals have responsibilities for managing and protecting land in the U.S. Responsibilities may include protecting resources associated with land (e.g., timber, minerals) and/or land uses (e.g., wilderness designations, regulatory controls).

 - Approximately 40 percent of the nation is owned or managed by public agencies.1 The other 60 percent is managed by private owners under a variety of federal, state, and local laws.

 - The largest owners of public land at the federal level are the Bureau of Land Management, the U.S. Forest Service, the National Park Service, the U.S. Fish and Wildlife Service, and the U.S. Department of Defense.

 - Local governments have primary responsibilities for regulating land use, while state and federal agencies regulate chemicals and waste that are frequently used on, stored on, or released to land.

 ROE indicators are presented to address five fundamental questions about the state of the nation's land: